 Computing the Scaled Score for Essay Responses:

 The test comprises of two essay tasks, in the Analytical Writing section, namely an Issue task and an Argument task.
 These two essay responses are evaluated by two ETS certified readers (ETS or the Educational Testing Service is the organization responsible for administering GRE) who independently mark your essays on a score scale of 0-6 with a ½ point increment.
 Your essay score is generated by taking the average of the score given by the two readers.
 There are hardly any discrepancies between the two essay scores.
 However, in case the two scores differ by more than one point, a third reader evaluates your essay and allocates your deserving essay points on the scale of 0-6.
 To deliver a more accurate essay result, the ETS uses essay-similarity-detection software to evaluate your essays.

-How is the Scale Score Important for You?
+How is Such a Score Important for You?

 There are certain implications of the scale in the course of calculating your test score.
 They are:

 - Uniformity: The scaled score serves as a useful tool to bring uniformity to your skill level irrespective of the particular sections in the specific editions of the test.